xiaoniuniu89/giglep4/README.md

 - Click the green code button that says Clone or download
 - to copy from HTTPS copy URL link "HTTPS".
 - open terminal
-- go to directory where you want to save the files
+- go to the directory where you want to save the files
 - type git clone and paste the link
-- press enter and the clone will be created
+- Press enter and the clone will be created

 More detailed instructions can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository#cloning-a-repository-to-github-desktop)